tentsk8s/buffanetes/README.md

 # Documentation

-The samples above work for many folks, but you can do more with Buffanetes.
+The simple workflow above works for many folks, but Buffanetes unlocks more for you.

 Please visit the [documentation](./docs) for complete docs, examples and more.